Russian disinformation

 Russian disinformation campaigns have occurred in many countries.
-For example, in Africa, disinformation campaigns led by Yevgeny Prigozhin have been reported in several countries.
+For example, disinformation campaigns led by Yevgeny V. Prigozhin, a Russian oligarch, have been reported in several African countries.
 Russia, however, denies that it uses disinformation to influence public opinion.

+Often Russian campaigns aim to disrupt domestic politics within Europe and the United States in an attempt to weaken the West due to its long-standing commitment to fight back against "Western imperialism" and shift the balance of world power to Russia and her allies.
+According to the Voice of America, Russia seeks to promote American isolationism, border security concerns and racial tensions within the United States through its disinformation campaigns.

 Background

-During the Cold War the Soviet Union used propaganda and disinformation as part of its "active measures...against the populations of Western nations"."
+During the Cold War, the Soviet Union used propaganda and disinformation as "active measures...against the populations of Western nations".
 During the administration of Boris Yeltsin, the first President of Russia after the collapse of the Soviet Union, "disinformation" was discussed in the Russian media and by Russian politicians in relation to the disinformation of the Soviet era, and to differentiate Boris Yeltsin's new Russia from its Soviet predecessor.

 In the post-Yeltsin era, Russian disinformation has been described as a key tactic in the military doctrine of Russia.
-Its use has increased under the leadership of Vladimir Putin since 2000, particularly after the 2008 Russian invasion of Georgia.
+Its use has increased since 2000 under Vladimir Putin, particularly after the 2008 Russian invasion of Georgia.
 This style of disinformation propaganda has been described as a "firehose of falsehood" by observers due to its high number of channels and willingness to disseminate outright falsehoods, to the point of inconsistency.
 It differs from Soviet-era disinformation tactics in its use of the internet, claimed amateur journalism, and social media.

+In December 2024, The European Union proposed sanctions targeting over a dozen individuals and three entities for Russian disinformation operations and hybrid activities.
+Additional sanctions on Belarus were also proposed, targeting individuals linked to human rights abuses or benefiting from ties to President Alexander Lukashenko’s government.